LLaVA-Octopus: Unlocking Instruction-Driven Adaptive Projector Fusion for Video Understanding: Method

 \myPara{Multi-task Pre-training.} During the multi-task pre-training phase, we primarily focus on training the three visual projectors.
 In this phase, we only adjust the parameters of these three projectors while keeping all other parameters frozen.
 We utilize two types of data: image-text pairs and video-text pairs.
 For image-text data, we utilize CC-3M \cite{sharma2018conceptual} and RealWorldQA~\cite{grok1.5}, totaling 559K samples.
 As for video-text data, we use WebVid-10M~\cite{Bain21}, CLVERER~\cite{yi2019clevrer}, NEXT-QA~\cite{xiao2021next}, Youcook2~\cite{zhou2018towards}, Charades~\cite{sigurdsson2016hollywood}, Charades-Ego~\cite{sigurdsson2018charades}, TGIF~\cite{li2016tgif}, and ShareGPT4Video~\cite{chen2024sharegpt4video}, totaling 2.04M samples.
 The detailed distribution of multi-task pre-training phase is shown in Tab.~\ref{tab: datastes}.

 \myPara{Instruction Tuning.} During the instruction tuning phase, we train the parameters of all three pre-trained projectors, the projector fusion router, and the large language model decoder.
 The weights of the projector fusion router are initialized randomly except the pre-trained BERT~\cite{devlin2018bert}.
 Meanwhile, we keep the parameters of the visual encoder frozen to maintain their stability and consistency.
+The instruction data are derived from Oryx~\cite{liu2024oryx}, as detailed in Table~\ref{tab: ft source}.
+Specifically, we integrate comprehensive datasets that include question-answering and video captioning tasks from VideoChatGPT-Plus~\cite{Maaz2024VideoGPT+}, ScanQA~\cite{azuma_2022_CVPR}, ShareGPT4Video~\cite{chen2024sharegpt4video}, and LLaVA-Hound~\cite{zhang2024direct}.
+To enhance performance on multiple-choice benchmarks, we have also incorporated Cinepile~\cite{rawal2024cinepile}, NextQA~\cite{xiao2021next}, and PerceptionTest~\cite{patraucean2023perception} into our training dataset.